while1malloc0/talks/code_review_culture/slides.md

 # Agenda:

-Examine how a code review culture can be fostered by...
+Examine the practices that contribute to a strong code review culture from the perspective of...

 * Organizations
 * Reviewers